-From its inception more than a quarter century ago, the Journal of Interdisciplinary Studies serves as a major resource exploring the vital interconnections between knowledge, ethics, and faith across all disciplines.
-A refereed thematic annual, JIS offers an integrative vision for scholarship, providing a platform for dialogue across geographical, disciplinary, and denominational boundaries.
-Join our growing network by subscribing to JIS and/or Institute membership.
+Discover and enjoy the Journal of Interdisciplinary Studies, a major resource exploring the vital interconnections between knowledge, ethics, and faith across all disciplines.
+An essential guide to 21st-century curricula, JIS offers an integrative vision via dialogue across geographical, disciplinary, and denominational boundaries.
+Join our growing network by subscribing to JIS or IIR membership.

 JIS seeks to recover the lost unity of Renaissance learning, while affirming transcendental values and faith.
 JIS explores the vital interconnections between knowledge, ethics and faith across all disciplines.
 JIS themes include: 2001: The Future of Interdisciplinary Research; Reformation II; Christian Political Economy; The Rediscovery of America and Europe, 1992; The Unity of the Arts and Sciences; Religious Resurgence in the Modern World; The Family; The City in the 21st Century; The Quest for the Holy Grail; Beyond Culture Wars?; The Restoration of Philosophy; Ethics and Faith; Civil Society and Religion in the Third Millennium; Re-Inventing Liberal Arts Education; Toward a Culture of Life; Can the Market Be Moral?; Science and Religion: The Missing Link; Prophets of Post-Communism: Toward an Open Society; Virtue Ethics; Globalization & Its Discontents; Christianity & Democracy; Intelligent Design & Artificial Intelligence; The Idea of a University; The First Freedoms; Brave New World?; Interdisciplinary Studies: The Next 25 Years; Does God Play Dice?
-Randomness & Divine Providence; Freedom & Virtue; et al. Join us in this Renaissance.
-JIS I-XXVIII 1989-2016 Series Contents & Abstracts.
+Randomness & Divine Providence; Freedom & Virtue; The Future of Religion; The American Experiment; The Future of Education; The Digital Challenge; Social Media & the Self; The Arts & Transcendence; The American Century & Its Challenges; et al. Join us in this Renaissance.
+JIS I-XXXV 1989-2023 Series Contents & Abstracts.